The 7 Deadly Sins Of Ecommerce Web Design

 Seduction is a subtle art.
 When we try too hard, it’s easy to come off as desperate.
 Too much waffle, annoying pop-ups, asking customers to commit too soon – it’s all terribly off-putting.

-Think of your ecommerce website like a dating profile.
+Think of your eCommerce website as a dating profile.
 Keep it short and sweet, and leave them wanting to know more.
 Use only the best images.
 Demonstrate why your brand is a great match.

 Related reading: Psychology Based Web Design